0xGlake/panoptes/README.md

   - [x] display extended mark prices from websocket
     - [ ] update to pull from orderbook websocket rather than candlestick websocket for more accurate info
     - [ ] use horizontal lines to show largest pending orders size and price, heres ref: https://github.com/tradingview/lightweight-charts/issues/1063
+    - [ ] depth=1 play with the depth of extended exchange
   - [x] display renegade mark prices from websocket
   - [ ] display the mark delta as line graph
   - [ ] display current market delta as text